 Making forecasts about the future based solely on past behavior.

 What is Tableau?

 Tableau is a business intelligence and data visualization tool used to report and analyze large volumes of data.
-Tableau allows customers to create unique charts, graphs, maps, dashboards for visualizing and reading data to assist in making business decisions.
+Tableau allows customers to create unique charts, graphs, maps, and dashboards for visualizing and reading data to assist in making business decisions.

 Features of Tableau:

-Tableau helps effective data discovery and exploration.
+Tableau helps with effective data discovery and exploration.

 It can connect with numerous data sources that other BI tools do not support.
 Tableau permits customers to create reports with the aid of joining and blending distinct datasets.